mpvosseller/TreatAnalyzerWarningsAsError/README.md

 TreatAnalyzerWarningsAsError
 ============================

-This script can be used in Xcode to "treat analyzer warnings as errors".
+This script can be used in Xcode to "treat analyzer warnings as errors" for Xcode 5.

-It was originally developed by Otto http://stackoverflow.com/users/148076/otto
+It was originally developed by Otto Schnurr http://stackoverflow.com/users/148076/otto

 and posted on stackoverflow.com here: